leanprover-community/mathlib3/docs/extras/tactic_writing.md

      tactic.trace $ "Goal is equality between " ++ (to_string l) ++ " and " ++ (to_string r) )
    <|> tactic.trace "Goal is not an equality"
 ```
-The parenthesis in the above code don't look very nice, one could use
+The parenthesis in the above code don't look very nice.
+One could use
 instead curly brackets which allow to delimit a `do` block, as in:
 ```lean
 meta def trace_goal_is_eq : tactic unit :=